altafjava/hibernate-interview-preparation/README.md

 33. @ManyToMany

-    A many-to-many association is made between two entities where one entity can be associated with multiple other instances of the other entity.
+    A many-to-many association is made between two entities where many entities can be associated with multiple other entities.
 For example, for a subscription service, `Subscription` Entity and `Reader` Entity can be two types of entities.
 A given subscription can have multiple readers, whereas a reader can subscribe to multiple subscriptions.
 Many to many association requires a link table that joins two entities.
 It stores the foreign key of both the tables.
 This annotation doesn't require `@JoinTable`. `@ManyToMany` annotation is enough to create the link table.

     ```java
     @Entity